eXascaleInfolab/2018-Internship-TableDetection/README.md

 ```
 $ sudo apt-get install default-jre
 ```
-You won't need to set JAVA_HOME environament variable for this but you can check out [this turorial](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04) if you want to do so for completeness.
+You won't need to set JAVA_HOME environment variable for the application to run but you can check out [this turorial](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04) if you want to do so for completeness.

 ### Create a Python Virtual Environment
 Next, you'll need to set up a virtual environment in order to isolate the Flask application from the other Python files on the system.

     $ sudo pip3 install virtualenv

 Now you can chose where to store the application.
-You can do it either under `/opt` or under you home directory.
-I chose the second option here, with ´/bar´ as parent directory for the application.
-Make sure to replace `/home/yann/bar` with the path you chose in the following sections.
+You can do it either under `/opt` or under your home directory.
+I chose the second option here, with `/bar` as parent directory for the application.
+Make sure to replace `/home/yann/bar` with the path you chose in every snippet that follows.

-> Note: There are other places where this will be important but I will
-> also annote these

     $ mkdir ~/bar
     $ cd ~/bar

-     TODO mkdir log, data
 Now it's time to create the virtual environment to store the project's Python requirements.

     $ virtualenv virtualenv

-> Note: Again you are free to chose the name of your virtual environment, I will use virtualenv.
+> Note: Again you are free to chose the name of your virtual environment, I will use `virtualenv` as my virtual environments name.

-This will install a local copy of Python and `pip` into a directory called `myprojectenv` within your project directory.
+This will install a local copy of Python and `pip` into a directory called `virtualenv` within your project directory.

 Before we install applications within the virtual environment, we need to activate it.
 You can do so by typing:

     $ source virtualenv/bin/activate

 Your prompt will change to indicate that you are now operating within the virtual environment.
-It will look something like this `(virtualenv) user@host:~/bar$`.
+It will look something like this `(virtualenv) user@host:~/bar $`.

 ### Set up the Application
-It is now time to clone the app from GitHub.
+It is now time to clone the application's code from GitHub.

     (virtualenv)$ git clone https://github.com/eXascaleInfolab/2018-Internship-TableDetection.git

-Now to move all files out of the new directory into the original bar directory we first copy them over and then delete the folder.
+ To move all files out of the new directory into the original bar directory we first copy them over and then delete the original folder.

     (virtualenv)$ cp -vaR 2018-Internship-TableDetection/. .
     (virtualenv)$ sudo rm -R 2018-Internship-TableDetection/

-TODO change name ?

-We can now install all Python dependencies by using pip again.
+We can now install all Python dependencies by using pip.

     (virtualenv)$ pip install -r requirements.txt
     (virtualenv)$ pip install gunicorn

-The second command installs the HTTP server, it is not in the requirements since a local version for instance could run on Werkzeug, the built in Flask developement server, or Eventlet by itself.
+The first command installs a multitude of dependencies such as celery, flask, flask-socketIO and many more.
+The second command installs the HTTP server.
+It is not in the requirements file since a local version of the application could run on it's own on Werkzeug, the built in Flask developement server for example, or Eventlet that only serves as message broker for our purposes but could function as production ready Web server.

-This should terminate without errors, otherwise you might have to install required packages manually using pip install.
+These commands should terminate without errors, otherwise you might have to install required packages manually using `pip install`.

+### Code changes

+This should be fixed soon, but for now there is a single line of code that you will have to change before running the application.
+In the main module called `bar.py` you will have to set the variable `VIRTUALENV_PATH` to the path to your virtual environment.

 ### Set up NGINX reverse proxy and Firewall
 To add some security the traffic will be routed through NGINX.
-First add the config file by following the steps below.
+First you should create a config file.

     $ sudo nano /etc/nginx/sites-available/bar
-You can now copy the following text into it, then close and save.
+You can now copy the following text into it, then save and close.

 ```nginx
 server {
     listen 80;